 Published by Slave Labor Graphics, Nova Phase is an upcoming science-fiction/western written by Matthew Ritter and art by Adam Elbatimy.
 Nova Phase is a unique comic due to its art style, which is entirely in 8-bit.
-I had a chat to both Matthew Ritter and Adam Elbatimy about the comic, especially about their influences, how the project came to be and the interesting choice of using 8-bit graphics for art.
+I had a chat with both Matthew Ritter and Adam Elbatimy about the comic, especially about their influences, how the project came to be and the interesting choice of using 8-bit graphics for art.

 Q: How did the idea of Nova Phase come about?

 Adam: Matt and I have worked together in the past, and when he approached me to do a comic using 8-bit, NES style art, I thought it could be a great way to combine my two big artistic interests, comics and pixel art.
 We actually tossed a few different ideas for the story back and forth, but the scifi/western hybrid that Matt had come up with ended up sticking.
 He sent me some ideas for characters, which I turned into sketches, and soon enough we had a script and a world growing up around it!

 Matthew: That’s about it.
 Though, I remember Adam having more to do with the setting then just approving my idea.
 I think someone mentioned Outlaw Star, or maybe Cowboy Bebop.
 Something like that.
 I think it might have even been him.
 Some character ideas got tossed back and forth, I did a pixel mock-up (nothing like Adam’s, he’s a genius, and I am but an amateur) he made some great sketches, I threw out some theme ideas, Adam approved, and then I did a quick short script.
 Adam liked it, and we ran from there.
 He’s definitely given much more to this project than just art though, tone, style, suggestions.
 Really, I could never have done this if I hadn’t ran into such a talented pixel artist who can also be counted on to meet deadlines.